 You’ll be taken to a page that shows the list of keywords and the amount of conversions that have been brought in for each search term.
 It looks something like this…

-Then take those keywords and either run them through a tool like Ahrefs, Moz, or SEMrush to see the difficulty level of going after that term, and then prioritize your posts by the ideas that are easiest to rank for and that have the highest conversion volume.
+Then take those keywords and either run them through a tool like Ahrefs, Moz, SEMrush, or Google Keyword Planner to see the difficulty level of going after that term, and then prioritize your posts by the ideas that are easiest to rank for and that have the highest conversion volume.

 Over time, the goal should be to have organic blog posts that rank for the terms you’re paying for so that you can slowly be less reliant on ad spend and obtain leads from organic search results.

 This technique is so powerful because you already know these keywords convert.
 Once your post starts ranking, you simply start getting some of those leads for free.

 One of my favorite paid tools to come up with new content ideas is iSpionage. iSpionage allows you to put in the domain name of one of your competitors into the tool and see what paid keywords they’re bidding on and what organic keywords they’re bidding on.

 I use this to back into what keywords might be converting for my competitors on the paid side, and then would use this information to create a piece of content that would go after that same keyword organically (if it made sense for the product or service I’m selling).

 As an example, I’ve entered in the URL for the software Gong which helps sales teams track their pipeline.
 If I had a competitive product to Gong (something in the sales reporting or pipeline tracking/management space), I’d go through the list of keywords they’re bidding on and try to find ones that seem bottom of the funnel — ie. a keywords that have a tie-in to the product I’m selling.